 Teguar medical PCs are all UL/EN 60601 certified and most have antibacterial properties to prevent the growth of germs.
 These computers add significant advantages to healthcare facilities in many different areas and make the life of medical personnel more efficient and recovery of the patient’s life safer.
 Using a designated medical computer will also save money as they last much longer than regular PCs and are designed to operate without interruption.

-Teguar has medical computers ranging from boxed computers, tablets, all-in-one computers that are ideal in any medical setting.
+Teguar has medical computers ranging from boxed computers, tablets, and all-in-one computers that are ideal in any medical setting.
 Contact us to learn more about which options are best for your organization.